delvtech/nft-ui/README.md

 ## Contracts

 The smart contracts assocaiated with this project can be found [here](https://github.com/element-fi/nft-contracts).
-The generated typechain classes have been migrated here already.
+The generated typechain classes have been migrated already.
+Any updates to the contract will require manual migration of types.

+Contract addresses can be found in the `src/addresses` folder.
+Mainnet, Goerli, and local chains are supported.
+Mainnet and Goerli contracts are live, but local development will require a local instance of a hardhat network running.
+There are some helpful scripts in the contract repo for easily deploying the contracts to a local chain.

 ## Github Actions

-We currently have two pull request actions, one for formatting (prettier) and linting (es-lint)
+Currently there are two pull request actions, one for enforcing formatting and linting rules.

 ### Running locally <br>

 [Act](https://github.com/nektos/act) can be used to simulate github actions locally.
-Follow the repositories quickstart guide.
-After installing Act you can run our actions using in the root of this project.
+Follow the repository's quick start guide.
+After installing Act you can run actions locally.
+This command must be run in the root of this project.

 ```bash
 act pull_request